BusterBrown1218/HTSL/README.md

 2. Extract zip to "./minecraft/config/ChatTriggers/modules/HTSL/
 3. Launch game

-To edit import files, do "/ct files" ingame, navigate into the HTSL folder, go into "Action Imports" and you can create new importable files.
+To edit import files, do "/ct files" ingame, navigate into the HTSL folder, go into "imports" and you can create new importable files with the .htsl file extension.

 Make sure ChatTriggers is up to date